perryyo/django-admin-react-rest/docs/index.rst

 ..
-Django Admin View Permission documentation master file, created by sphinx-quickstart on Tue Jul  5 10:18:06 2016.
+Django Admin React Rest documentation master file, created by sphinx-quickstart on Tue Jul  5 10:18:06 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Admin View Permission's documentation!
+Welcome to Django Admin React Rest's documentation!
 ========================================================

 Contents: